Smilin-Dominator/mysql-and-python-billing/README.md

 (18th July)
 ><font size="6">Successfully made GitHub actions compile two versions of the program (Linux and Windows), it now auto publishes them to a
 > release draft.
-GitHub Actions is very hard and lacks a lot of documentation, specially for Python.</font>
+GitHub Actions is very hard and lacks a lot of documentation, specially for Python.
+Also created a docker-compose.yml format
+> in configuration.py so you get the option to create a docker container at startup.</font>

 # How To Use It?
 ***DELETE THIS FILE WHEN YOU'VE READ IT, ANYONE OTHER UNTRUSTED PARTY WHO READS THIS IS A THREAT***